frank005/rtc-signaling/README.md

 ```

 3. Configure your Agora App ID:
    - Sign up for an Agora account
    - Create a new project
    - Copy your App ID
-   - Replace the placeholder in the code with your App ID
+   - Enter your App ID when prompted in the application

 4. Start the development server: